 Enhancing Flavor and Nutrition in Bread Machine Recipes

-With the fundamental techniques under your belt, the next step is to infuse your bread with a variety of flavours and nutritional boosts.
+With the fundamental techniques under your belt, the next step is to infuse your bread with a variety of flavors and nutritional boosts.
 This not only makes each loaf more enjoyable but also allows you to cater to different dietary preferences and nutritional needs.
 Here are some suggestions for enhancing your bread machine creations:

-• Herbs and Spices: Fresh or dried herbs and a dash of spices can transform a simple loaf into a savoury masterpiece.
+• Herbs and Spices: Fresh or dried herbs and a dash of spices can transform a simple loaf into a savory masterpiece.
 Consider classic combinations like rosemary and garlic or adventurous ones like turmeric and black pepper.

 • Fruits and Nuts: For a sweeter bread or breakfast loaf, add dried fruits such as cranberries, apricots, or figs, and nuts like walnuts or almonds.
 These add-ons provide extra vitamins, minerals, and a pleasant texture contrast.